We think this movie stands out for:

 What's the story?

-It's 1964 in sleepy Catesville, Miss.
+AND THE CHILDREN SHALL LEAD starts in 1964 in sleepy Catesville, Miss.
 Jenny, the daughter of the white sheriff, is good friends with Rachel, granddaughter of Miss Annie, the sheriff's black housekeeper.
 As a house painter, Rachel's father, William (Danny Glover), buys his supplies from the father of white twins Floyd and Lloyd, the constant companions of Jenny, Rachel, and Rachel's cousin and sister.
-Despite these close ties, all of them, like the people around them, routinely observe the longstanding rules of racial segregation -- until the civil rights movement of the mid-60s begins to touch them.
+Despite these close ties, all of them, like the people around them, routinely observe the longstanding rules of racial segregation -- until the civil rights movement of the mid-'60s begins to touch them.
 When a busload of civil rights workers, led by Glenn (LeVar Burton), comes to town to register voters, everyone -- including the children -- has to decide where they stand on the pressing issue of civil rights.

 Is it any good?

-Direct and sensitive, The Children lets us know the people of Catesville and helps us understand what each feels as the stable structure of their world, however inequitable, begins to change.
+Direct and sensitive, And the Children Shall Lead lets us know the people of Catesville and helps us understand what each feels as the stable structure of their world, however inequitable, begins to change.
 If the mild ending is a bit of a letdown, it nevertheless rings true, as does so much of this picture, by personalizing a portrait of America's arduous struggles to break free of racism.

-Families can talk about what they do if faced with the same situation confronted by the kids in the movie.
-How is their school and are their friendships different today than they were in the 1960s?
-How arethings still unfair?
-What examples can you think of that you see today that show race still affects how people are treated?
+Families can talk about what they would do if faced with the same situation confronted by the kids in And the Children Shall Lead.
+Can you think of current examples that show how race still affects the way people are treated?